nihalani20/KomalNihalani-Portfolio/README.md

 # KomalNihalani-Portfolio
-Building a concise portfolio website highlighting my projects, skills and achievements.
-Discover what I bring to the table.
+Building a concise portfolio website that highlights my projects, skills and achievements.